What is a bad credit score?

 Ashley Morgan, a bankruptcy attorney and founder of Ashley F. Morgan Law, PC, is very familiar with the negative consequences of bad credit.

-“On the most basic level credit is a standard way of helping creditors and businesses determine how likely someone is to meet their financial obligations,” said Morgan.
+“On the most basic level, credit is a standard way of helping creditors and businesses determine how likely someone is to meet their financial obligations,” said Morgan.
+“Our society is based heavily on credit.
+Having bad credit or no credit can make things more expensive and more difficult.”

 Here are some more consequences of having bad credit:

-- Limited housing options.
-A landlord may not trust you to pay your rent, and mortgage lenders may not trust you to make your mortgage payments.
-You also may need to provide a higher down payment when buying a home, or a larger deposit when renting.
+- Limited housing options: A landlord may not trust you to pay your rent, and mortgage lenders may not trust you to make your mortgage payments.
+You may also need to provide a higher down payment when buying a home or a larger deposit when renting.

-- Higher interest rates.
-If you have a bad credit score, you’ll most likely pay higher interest rates on loans and other debts.
+- Higher interest rates: If you have a bad credit score, you’ll most likely pay higher interest rates on loans and other debts.
 This means you’ll pay more over the life of the loan.

-- Higher insurance rates.
-Some insurance companies will check your credit score to qualify you for a policy.
+- Higher insurance premiums: Some insurance companies will check your credit score to qualify you for a policy.
 If you have a poor credit score, you might end up paying higher insurance rates because you are seen as a riskier person to insure.

 How to improve bad credit